 Now let me take you to the Roman Arch.
 It connects the town with Mount Subasio and is one of the many traces left by the ancient Romans in this beautiful village.

 If you need to stretch your legs, reach the Roman Arch through a fascinating uphill walk.
 At the end of this path, you can contemplate the breathtaking landscape offered by Mount Subasio.

 10. The Tega Chapel

 This magnificent chapel was initially used as a base by the Confraternity of the Disciplinati di Sant’Anna.
 For this reason it is also called the Chapel of Sant’Anna.

 Only in more recent times has the incredible value of this place been discovered, thanks to the careful eye of Pietro Tega.
 The latter, while transforming the chapel into a workshop, realised the presence of magnificent frescoes hidden by the plaster.
 These frescoes, depicting religious scenes such as the Crucifixion, Purgatory and Hell, are excellent suggestions among the many things to see in Spello.

 11. Villa of Mosaics

-What to see in Spello if you are an art and mosaic lover?
-In Spello this need is also satisfied thanks to the ancient Villa of Mosaics, dating back to Roman times but only brought to light in 2005.
+In Spello art and mosaic lovers will also be satisfied, thanks to the ancient Villa of Mosaics, dating back to Roman times but only brought to light in 2005.